 Before installing the dryer, be sure the location conforms to local codes and ordinances.
-In the absence of such codes or ordinances the location must conform with the National Fuel Gas Code ANSI.Z223.1-LATEST EDITION or applicable Canadian Standards: CAN/CGA-B149.1-M91 (Natural Gas) or CAN/CGA-B149.2-M91 (L.P.
-Gas) or LATEST EDITION (for General Installation and Gas Plumbing).
+In the absence of such codes or ordinances the location must conform with the National Fuel Gas Code ANSI.Z223.1-LATEST EDITION, or in CANADA, the Canadian Installation Codes CAN/CGA-B149.1-M91 (Natural Gas) or CAN/CGA-B149.2-M91 (L.P.
+Gas) or LATEST EDITION.

 - 1. The dryer must be installed on a sound level floor capable of supporting its weight.
 It is recommended that carpeting be removed from the floor area that the dryer is to rest on. - 2.
 The dryer must not be installed or stored in an area where it will be exposed to water and/or weather. - 3.
-This dryer is for use in noncombustible locations. - 4.
-Provisions for adequate air supply must be provided as noted in this manual (refer to Fresh Air Supply in Section D). - 5.
-Clearance provisions must be made from combustible construction as noted in this manual (refer to Dryer Enclosure Requirements in Section C). - 6.
-Provisions must be made for adequate clearances for servicing and for operation as noted in this manual (refer to Dryer Enclosure Requirements in Section C). - 7.
-Dryer must be exhausted to the outdoors (refer to Exhaust Requirements in Section E). - 8.
-Dryer must be located in an area where correct exhaust venting can be achieved as noted in the manual (refer to Exhaust Requirements in Section E).
+Provisions for adequate air supply must be provided as noted in this manual (refer to Fresh Air Supply in Section D). - 4.
+Clearance provisions must be made from combustible construction as noted in this manual (refer to Dryer Enclosure Requirements in Section C). - 5.
+Provisions must be made for adequate clearances for servicing and for operation as noted in this manual (refer to Dryer Enclosure Requirements in Section C). - 6.
+Dryer must be exhausted to the outdoors (refer to Exhaust Requirements in Section E). - 7.
+Dryer must be located in an area where correct exhaust venting can be achieved as noted in the manual (refer to Exhaust Requirements in Section E). - 8.
+Dryer must be located in an area where correct exhaust venting can be achieved as noted in this manual (refer to Exhaust Requirements in Section E).